White Sox’ Eloy Jimenez likely out 5-6 months with left pectoral tendon rupture

 GLENDALE, Ariz. — And with one futile attempt at catching a home-run ball beyond his reach, White Sox slugger Eloy Jimenez is gone.

-Gone for most of the season, if not all of it, after it became know Thursday he ruptured his left pectoral tendon colliding with the left-field fence Wednesday in a game against the Athletics at Camelback Ranch.
-What the Sox called “shoulder discomfort” on Wednesday turns out to require surgery and a recovery period of five to six months.
+Gone for most of the season, if not all of it, after it became known Thursday he ruptured his left pectoral tendon colliding with the left-field fence the day before in a game against the Athletics at Camelback Ranch.
+What the Sox called “shoulder discomfort” on Wednesday turned out to require surgery and a recovery period of five to six months.

-Primed to follow up a Silver Slugger season with another big year, Jimenez had talked of hitting 40 home runs and would have been perhaps the biggest bat in the middle of a potent Sox lineup.
+Primed to follow a Silver Slugger season with another big year, Jimenez had talked of hitting 40 home runs and could have been the biggest bat in the middle of a potent Sox lineup.
 He went down with seven days left before Opening Day.

 “Obviously a difficult loss for us,” general manager Rick Hahn said.
 “An important part of our offense.
 And one that was a bit of a shock to the system.”

 A shock to the system, yes, but to those who have watched Jimenez play the outfield, it was not a shock he got hurt.
 A subpar defender bent on showing he’s better than advertised, Jimenez has been injured in the outfield in each of his last two seasons.
-Now this, the worst injury of all, and just before the Sox begin a season in which they’re talking World Series.
+Now this, his worst injury yet, and just before the Sox begin a season in which they’re talking World Series.